Cloth-Foundation/Cloth/SECURITY.md

 ## Disclosure Process

 1. **Initial Triage**: Confirm the report and evaluate its severity.
-2. **Private Fix Development**: The Loom core team develops and tests a fix.
+2. **Private Fix Development**: The Cloth core team develops and tests a fix.
 3. **Coordinated Disclosure**: If applicable, we work with downstream tools or users to patch affected systems.
 4. **Public Release**:
     - Release notes will acknowledge the issue (and credit the reporter unless anonymity is requested).